-The following Energy practice note Produced in partnership with Anthony Pitt and Joanne Champkins of SH Legal provides comprehensive and up to date legal information covering:
+The following Energy practice note Produced in partnership with Joanne Champkins and Nikki Chu of Stephenson Harwood LLP provides comprehensive and up to date legal information covering:

 Practice Note: LNG—an introduction provides a general overview of the production and use of liquefied natural gas (LNG).
 This note concerns, specifically, the transport of LNG by sea.

 The predominant purpose of liquefying natural gas is to transport it by sea, without a pipeline.
 In liquid form, LNG has around 1/600th of the volume it has as gas.
 The corresponding challenge, however, is that its boiling point is approximately -162°C. The low boiling point of LNG means that it is carried in specialised LNG carriers between terminals designed specifically for the handling of LNG.